-In an article responding to the Cooper and Butts decisions, we advised that investigators in-custody conducting interrogations should: (1) not press a suspect for a statement after an invocation of the right to silence or an attorney absent unequivocal, clear. coercion-free decision to waive rights; (2) not encourage suspects who have invoked Miranda rights to speak by saying the statement cannot be used against them; and (3) seek the advice from their Department legal advisors and from prosecutors on how to proceed, until this issue is finally The Chavez decision does not persuade us to change the advice we gave in response to Cooper and Butts.
+Following the Cooper and Butts decisions, we advised that:

+Investigators conducting in-custody interrogations should:

+1. not press a suspect for a statement after an invocation of the right to silence or an

+- attorney absent a clear, unequivocal, coercion-free decision to waive rights; - 2. not encourage suspects who have invoked Miranda rights to speak by saying the statement cannot be used against them; and - 3. seek the advice from the agency's legal advisors and from prosecutors on how to proceed, until this issue is finally resolved.

+The Chavez decision does not persuade us to change the advice we gave in response to Cooper and Butts.